GlassAlpha/glassalpha/README.md

 Generate deterministic audit reports with statistical confidence intervals, fairness analysis, and deployment gates for CI/CD.
 HTML by default (fast, portable), PDF export available for regulatory submissions.
 No dashboards.
 No black boxes.
 Byte-stable outputs for regulatory reproducibility.

 _Note: GlassAlpha is currently in beta (v0.2.0).
 Core functionality is stable with 1000+ passing tests and comprehensive documentation.
-Breaking API changes may occur before v1.0.
-First stable release expected Q1 2025._
+Breaking API changes may occur before v1.0._

 ## Quick Start (5 minutes)